wwpa65/UFOS/README.md

 1. To filter the table to show UFOs sighted on 1/13/2010
 a.
 Enter date 1/13/2010 into the "Enter a date" field as follows (and hit enter).
 See the red rectangle below.
+   Other fields have default placeholder and the input field is empty.

 ![Date Search](/images/date-search.png)